 Water resistance

-O-ring sealing and gas purging of the interior of binoculars whit nitrogen or argon is a standard in most premium models.
+O-ring sealing and gas purging the interior of binoculars whit nitrogen or argon is a standard in most premium models.

 Weight